MIDL-Conference/midl-website-2021/pages/author-instructions.md

 ## Presentation guidelines

-We ask authors to prepare and upload a video recording of their presentation by ~~26th of June~~ **Monday 28th of June midnight AoE (deadline has been extended**  (instructions on where to upload the files have been communicated by email).
-You can check whether your file was correctly received by looking at this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1nZwlVFzRnDXITEj9uHJz_qBF5QevfkD0GfGwLYPxuy0) (**up to date as of 27/06 9:30 CEST**).

 **Full paper ("long oral")**
 * 10-13 minute presentation video
 * and **landscape** PDF slide(s) that serve as virtual poster.